EgrSlv/ML3_Validation/README.md

    4. Import optuna and configure the same experiment with ElasticNet.
    5. Estimate metrics and compare these approaches.
    6. Run optuna on one of the cross validation schemes
-8. Addition task
-   1. Try to find monotonic relationship features with target value.
-You may use regression models.
-   2. Import additional packages such as pdp iceplots, lime.
-Draw feature interpretations plots and try to find logic/unlogic relationships.

 ### Submission